arablejamie/developer.arable.com/docs/guide/authentication.md

 :::
 ## Apikey

 `API Keys` can be generated via the API and then included in the parameter string of a url.
-The benefit of this, is that an `API Key` can be scoped with individual permissions and also be set to expire.
+The benefit of this is that an `API Key` can be scoped with individual permissions and also be set to expire.

 Example:
 ```